Monitoring Azure Blob Storage

 For a list of all Azure Monitor support metrics, which includes Azure Blob Storage, see Azure Monitor supported metrics.

 You can analyze metrics for Azure Storage with metrics from other Azure services by using Metrics Explorer.
 Open Metrics Explorer by choosing Metrics from the Azure Monitor menu.
-For details on using this tool, see Getting started with Azure Metrics Explorer.
+For details on using this tool, see Analyze metrics with Azure Monitor metrics explorer.

 This example shows how to view Transactions at the account level.